aehwany/Battleship-Game/README.md

 Each player has 5 ships on his board.
 The ship names and their lengths:

-Carrier:5 squares
+Carrier: 5 squares

 Battleship: 4 squares

-Frigate: 3 suares
+Frigate: 3 squares

 Sunmarine: 3 squares